JaredBorders/JaredBorders/README.md

 ### Hi there 👋

-I'm a full-stack blockchain engineer working on DeFi
+I'm a full-stack blockchain engineer working on DeFi and Web3

 # Working hard to build a decentralized future